dogsGhost/js-boilerplate/README.md

 X-Forwarded-* Header
 --------------------

-Express apps commonly sit behind reverse proxies (e.g. nginx), so the default configuration provided enables the "trust proxy" functionality within nginx.
-If you wish to modify this, you can modify this flag in the server config as:
+Express apps commonly sit behind reverse proxies (e.g. nginx), so the default configuration provided enables express's "trust proxy" functionality.
+If you wish to modify this, you can find this flag in the server config as:

 ```js
 {